The Book of Eli: Production

-In May 2007, Columbia Pictures and Warner Bros. signed the Hughes brothers to direct The Book of Eli, based on a script by Gary Whitta.
-(The brothers had last directed the 2001 film From Hell.)
+In May 2007, Warner Bros.
+Pictures signed the Hughes brothers to direct The Book of Eli, based on a script by Gary Whitta.
 Subsequently, Anthony Peckham rewrote the script, and in September 2008 Denzel Washington won the lead role.
 The following October, Gary Oldman was cast to star alongside Washington.
 Principal photography began in February 2009 and took place in New Mexico.
 Alcon Entertainment financed the film and co-produced with Silver Pictures.

-Jeff Imada choreographed the complex fight scenes, which feature the Filipino martial art of Kali.
+Jeff Imada choreographed the complex fight scenes, which feature the Filipino martial art of arnis.
 Washington trained for months with Dan Inosanto and Imada for his role.

 Release

-The Book of Eli was released in theaters in January 15, 2010, by Warner Bros.
+The Book of Eli was released in theaters on January 15, 2010, by Warner Bros.
 Pictures in the United States; international sales were handled by Summit Entertainment, with Sony Pictures Releasing International distributing in a large number of international territories.

-The film was released on home media (DVD and Blu-ray Disc) in the United States on June 15, 2010, by Warner Bros.
-Home Entertainment.
+The film was released on home media (DVD and Blu-ray Disc) in the United States on June 15, 2010, by Warner Home Video.

 Reception

 Box office

 The film was released in North America on January 15, 2010, in 3,111 theaters.
-It took in $11,672,970—$3,752 per theater, its opening day.
-By the end of its opening four-day holiday weekend it grossed $38,437,553—$12,355 per theater.
+It took in $11,672,970 on its opening day, averaging $3,752 per theater.
+By the end of its opening four-day holiday weekend, it had grossed $38,437,553, averaging $12,355 per theater.
 It ranked number two, behind Avatar.
-On its second weekend, it placed third with Legion taking its number two place and grossed $15,732,493—$5,057 per theater.
-By its third weekend it dropped down to number five and made $8,908,286—$2,897 per theater.
-The film has come to gross $94,835,059 in the United States and Canada, and $62,256,659 in other markets, with an estimated worldwide total of $157,091,718, over an estimated budget of $80 million.
+On its second weekend, it placed third, being surpassed by Legion, and grossed $15,732,493, averaging $5,057 per theater.
+On its third weekend, it dropped down to number five, and made $8,908,286, averaging $2,897 per theater.

+The film grossed $94,835,059 in the United States and Canada, and $62,256,659 in other markets, with an estimated worldwide total of $157,091,718, over an estimated budget of $80 million.